Alpha · Pixel Art Fantasy MMO

 Dungeons

 Solo, duo, and four-player dungeons.
-Every tier asks for intentional crowd control, pulls, and positioning.
+Each dungeon type demands crowd control and positioning.
 The hardest fights drop the build-defining loot and expect you to coordinate to clear them.

 Itemization

 Items roll randomized affixes.
-Most drops are vendor trash, some are upgrades, a few change how you play.
-Craft and modify the keepers to perfect the rolls.
-The occasional unique warps the whole build.
+Most drops are vendor trash, some are upgrades, and a few change how you play.
+Craft and modify your gear to perfect the rolls.
+The occasional unique will significantly modify your build.

 Specialization